AIHI (AIHI) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 AIHI Historical Price

-According to the latest data gathered on AIHI live price page, the current price of AIHI is 0.0016USD.
+According to the latest data gathered on AIHI live price page, the current price of AIHI is 0.0017USD.
 The circulating supply of AIHI(AIHI) is

 In the past 24 hours, AIHI has shown a price movement of